 This photo book was the perfect mother's day and birthday present.
 When Mom unwrapped the book we could see she was confused.
-This was a real book with a hard cover, dust jacket, beautifully bound... but how was it possible that she was on the front cover?
+This was a real book with a dust jacket and beautifully bound.
+But how was it possible that she was on the front cover?

 In an instant she was touched when she realized what she was holding.
-This was a photo book her daughters had made for her with wonderful old pictures and loving affirmations of all the big and small things she had done for us.
+This was a photo book her daughters had made for her with favorite pictures and loving affirmations.
 She cried, we cried... you know what I'm talking about.

-If you'd like to make something extra special for your mom for mother's day or her birthday, make a photo book.
+If you'd like to make something extra special for your mom make a photo book.
 It'll be a treasure she'll keep always.

-How to make a Mother's Day photo book like ours in just 4 steps.
+How to make a Hero Photo Book like ours in just 4 steps.

 STEP ONE: Gather Pictures and Affirmations